-Can we start by agreeing some terminology?
+Can we start the chat by agreeing some terminology?

 If a font is made up of filled area(s) in empty space then a boundary path between fill and emptiness is a contour.
 A contour has direction and that direction dictates which side is fill.
 The standards for Truetype, Postscript etc fonts require that contours are closed - i.e. fill is always contained.
 However it is possible to install a font with unclosed contours in Windows.